Your 2020 personal tax return: COVID-19 benefits and tax planning

 Your overall tax situation will depend on your total income, deductions and credits for the year.
 For those who may have a combination of employment income and government benefits for the year, setting aside some funds might be wise until you complete your tax filing.
 If your taxable income is low, you may have little or no tax liability.
 Alternatively, you may owe a significant portion of the government benefits amount received if you also earned other income for the year.
 Free online tools are available to help assess your tax situation but as a very general rule of thumb, average income earners may want to set aside 20% to 30% of the CERB payment to account for possible taxes owing on the amount received.

-Contributing to your RRSP during the first 60 days of 2021 will provide flexibility.
 You can either offset a tax liability associated with government benefits received in 2020 or elect to use the deduction in a future tax year instead.

 If you have a tax refund